JonathanGian/Countries-FullStack/MY-Setup.md

-# Setting up the Reviews table
+# Setting up the Reviews table in Supabase:

+## Description

+Copy these statements into your Supabase Project SQL editor and hit run.

 ```sql
 -- Create the reviews table